 Barcode type Data to encode in barcode Text required in barcode font Code 39 123945 *123945* Code 39 TEST 3OF9 *TEST=3OF9* Codabar 123945 A123945B

-Because the checksum calculation can be complicated, IDAutomation provides several font tools and encoders to calculate these characters.
-A correct barcode font contains a start character, data characters, a check digit and a stop character.
+Because the checksum calculation can be complicated, IDAutomation provides several Font Encoders to calculate these characters.
+A correct barcode font contains a start character, data characters, a check digit, and a stop character.
 All must be entered in this order to create a correct barcode.

-The chart below contains a few examples for those fonts requiring check digits.
+The chart below contains a few examples of those fonts requiring check digits.
 The “text required in barcode font” column may be reproduced with any data in the online font encoder.

 Barcode type Data to encode in barcode Text required in barcode font Code 128 (auto mode) Code 128456 ÌCodeÂÇ,tXXÎ DataBar 12345678901231 a1a3a1b1f1b3h1a1d1a5a1a2a1c2b2b1a9c1a2a2c3c1a1 EAN-8 2345678 (2345*QRSP( EAN-13 102900384756 V(02J0AD*SORPQP( Interleaved 2 of 5 23456789 Ë8NdzÌ MSI 748030002 (7480300024) Postnet or Planet 72293384756 (722933847564) UPC-A 10290038475 V(b02900*NSORPl(V UPC-E 07830000034 U(HI3D43)V